OUR SERVICESIndividual, Couple, Family and Group Therapies

 Center’s Residency Program

 In addition to our licensed clinical consultants and interns, we have post-masters level clinicians who are a part of our residency program.
 Our residency program is an extension of the internship program.
 The residents are clinicians that have graduated from a graduated mental health program, and are working toward licensure.
 They have a minimum of 2 years of graduate level education and clinical experience.
-The residents are under the continued supervision of our experienced, licensed clinicians.
-Our residents accept Highmark Blue Cross Blue Shield and charge a reduced fee for out of pocket clients.
+The residents are under the continued supervision of our experienced, licensed clinicians and charge a reduced out-of-pocket fee for clients.

 At the Center for Relational Change we believe in offering affordable therapy service to the disenfranchised, uninsured, under insured and all who seek treatment.
 Based on our values of social justice, we provide affordable options to individuals, couples and families who do not have health care or cannot afford the fees associated with their mental health care coverage.